NgGlenn/UrbanRenew/README.md

 ## How would our web app solve the problem?
 The application would provide greater transparency through expanding avenues of communication between the clients and the contractors, allowing for a more efficient renovation process.
 Consolidating contractor information also helps to facilitate homeowners in finding the relevant information that they require, and alleviates any concerns regarding the trustworthiness of the contractors.

+## Features
+1. Customer and Contractor Profiles
+⋅⋅* Differentiated login pages for customers and contractors
+2. Project Tracking Dashboard
+⋅⋅* Visual Dashboard for Project Progress and Task Management
+3. Contractor Marketplace
+⋅⋅* A marketplace that list contractors and their expertise
+4. Escrow Payment System
+⋅⋅* Holding of funds by a neutral third-party to ensures mutual commitment.
+Funds are released when project milestones are met

 <!-- ## Customize configuration